wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### Command autocompletion

-_wxMaxima_ contains an autocompletion feature that is triggered via the menu (Cell/Complete Word) or alternatively by pressing the key combination Ctrl+&gt;Space&lt;.
+_wxMaxima_ contains an autocompletion feature that is triggered via the menu (Cell/Complete Word) or alternatively by pressing the key combination <Ctrl>+<Space>.
 The autocompletion is context-sensitive.
 For example if activated within an unit specification for ezUnits it will offer a list of applicable units.

 ![ezUnits](./ezUnits.png)